DDAT Annual Reports and Accounts 2018

 I have a background in business including management and financial planning.
 Currently I’m a Director and Business Manager for a local supported housing provider.
 We provide accommodation and support services to vulnerable adults that have chaotic lives with many different issues ranging from substance misuse, domestic’s, mental health, coming out of prison and homelessness etc. Our aim and mission is to help our tenants into independent living and encourage them to make a valued contribution to the community in which they live, because of what I see with my work on a daily basis, I feel it is vital to give children every opportunity to be the best that they can be so they can go on to lead happy and successful lives.
 This is what I would like to see for the children at St Laurence.

-My Partner is Polish so I travel to Poland a few times during the year.
+My Wife is Polish so I travel to Poland a few times during the year.
 The country is very beautiful and there are amazing places to visit!
 However, learning the Polish language is proving rather difficult and my pronunciations are always guaranteed to get a laugh from my Polish Friends and Family!